-The weekend is a time to relax and enjoy before beginning the week all over again.
-So, to celebrate the weekend, I thought I would start a new series on Delicious Everyday to celebrate the Friday’s and the weekend, called Fun Friday’s.
+So to celebrate the weekend, I thought I would start a new series on Delicious Everyday to celebrate, called Fun Fridays.
+(You can find all my cocktail recipes here.)

-For my first post for Fun Friday I wanted to share one of my favourite cocktails – a classic French Martini Cocktail with a twist.
-This is a drink my boyfriend often makes for me to celebrate the end of the week.
+This is a drink my husband often makes for me to celebrate the end of the week.
+He's a keeper, huh?

 Chambord invented the French Martini cocktail, as part of a global advertising campaign for the liqueur.
 It was obviously successful, given the popularity of the drink today.

 - Combine ice, vodka, pineapple juice, and Chambord liquer in a cocktail shaker.